7 Things You Need to Know About Miniature Shelties

 7. Mini Shelties can be found at Sheltie Rescues

 Professional breeders may also have undersize Sheltie puppies born too small to meet the standard for breeding stock.
 They may well be re-homed as pets.
+It's also worth remembering that female Shelties are generally smaller than males, while English Shelties are daintier compared to their American counterparts.

 Howard, our English Sheltie